Conquer the Fear of Losing Money

 We’re all attached to several things in our daily lives.
 Humans are attached to their material and non-material possessions in some way or other.
 Things towards which we have attachment eventually become an integral part of our lifestyle and influence the way we behave and live.

-Losing something that we’re attached with leaves a sense of vacuum in our lives.
-And this vacuum impedes normal lifestyle and behavior.
-Most people that lose something often experience a lack of clear thought and proper direction for some time- that can range from a few hours to a number of years.
+Losing something that we’re attached to leaves a sense of vacuum in our lives.
+And this vacuum impedes normal lifestyle and behaviour.
+Most people who lose something often experience a lack of clear thought and proper direction for some time- that can range from a few hours to a number of years.

-Anyone that’s lost a pen, pack of cigarettes or keys or even a currency note will testify to this fact.
+Anyone who’s lost a pen, pack of cigarettes, keys or even a currency note will testify to this fact.

 3. Survival Instinct